sergeiown/Map_with_Marker_Clusters/README.md

 ## Technical resources and libraries

+The following additional libraries are used:
 1. **Leaflet**: JavaScript library for interactive maps - Version: 1.7.1 - [Leaflet Documentation](https://leafletjs.com/)
 2. **Leaflet.markercluster**: An extension to Leaflet that allows markers to be grouped into clusters to improve map display efficiency. - [Leaflet.markercluster Documentation](https://github.com/Leaflet/Leaflet.markercluster)
+The libraries are integrated into the project and no additional installation is required.

 ## Installation and startup

 1. Download the project from the repository.
-2. Make sure you have the necessary libraries and resources installed (Leaflet, Leaflet.markercluster).
-3. Open the HTML file in your web browser or use a local server to run it.
+2. Open the HTML file in your web browser or use a local server to run it.

 ## Configuration and Data